Grand Duchess Maria Pavlovna of Russia (1890–1958): Last years

-In 1947, Maria Pavlovna's son, Lennart, came from Germany on a business visit that lasted several months.
-For the first time they genuinely got to know each other.
+In 1947, Maria Pavlovna's son Lennart came from Germany on a business visit that lasted several months.
+For the first time, they genuinely got to know each other.
 Maria told Lennart that she had felt lonely all of her life due to her rootless childhood.
 She spent much of her adulthood looking for love, having affairs, and finding it hard to fill the empty spaces inside of her.
-Two years later, Maria Pavlovna returned to Europe, where, at the home of her son on the island of Mainau, in Germany, she re-encountered her first husband, Prince Wilhelm of Sweden, for the first time in many years.
+Two years later, Maria Pavlovna returned to Europe, where, at the home of her son on the island of Mainau in Germany, she re-encountered her first husband Prince Wilhelm of Sweden for the first time in many years.
 They departed as good friends.

-During the 1950s, Grand Duchess Maria Pavlovna stayed with friends or appeared unexpectedly in Mainau, in the house of her son Lennart, with her camera, easel and paints.
-She died from pneumonia, at the age of sixty-eight, on 13 December 1958 in Konstanz, West Germany.
+During the 1950s, Grand Duchess Maria Pavlovna stayed with friends or appeared unexpectedly in Mainau in the house of her son Lennart with her camera, easel and paints.
+She died from pneumonia, at age 68, on 13 December 1958 in Konstanz, West Germany.
 She is buried in a side altar of the palace church in Mainau, next to her brother Grand Duke Dmitri.